 Makeup Tips I Use To Look My Best With Lupus

-Taking care of my skin
+Taking care of my lupus skin

-Uunwanted hair growth
+Unwanted hair growth from steroids

 Butterfly rash with color correction

 If I have a malar rash across my cheeks and nose, I don’t worry!
 There is a way to even out skin tone.
 After washing my face and applying moisturizer, I use a color correction cream or stick.
-Because the rash is reddish in color, I use a green color correction stick to neutralize the red color.
+Because the rash is reddish, I used a green color correction stick to neutralize the red color.
 I gently dap the stick or cream on the rash, covering it with a thin layer before I apply the foundation.
 I prefer stick or cream color correctors over watery creams or liquids.

-Right shade of foundation
+Finding the right shade of foundation

-I contour my cheeks
+Contouring my cheeks